BoraComert/Bora-DSA210-Project/README.md

 ![Figure_1](https://github.com/user-attachments/assets/d1cb9b33-7286-4575-9242-156f845ea3f0)
 the plot is created by IncomeClassification.py

 This plot is to analyze if the income group of countries have an effect on when the tourist come to Istanbul.
+From the the plot i can be interpreted that income groups are not significant at the time of decision.

 ## Hypothesis Testing